whatyouhide/xandra/README.md

   * clustering (only random load balancing for now)
   * customizable retry strategies for failed queries
   * user-defined types
+  * authentication

-In the future, we plan to add more features, like more strategies for clustering and authentication support.
+In the future, we plan to add more features, like more strategies for clustering.
 See [the documentation][documentation] for detailed explanation of how the supported features work.

 ## Installation